 Because “[o]riginality in this context means little more than a prohibition of actual copying,” N. Coast Indus., 972 F.2d at 1033 (citation omitted), “a work may be original even though it closely resembles other works so long as the similarity is fortuitous, not the result of copying,” Feist, 499 U.S. at 345.
 The defendant can establish that the plaintiff copied the work (as opposed to independently creating it) in the same manner that the plaintiff proves infringement.
 See N. Coast Indus., 972 F.2d at 1034.
 See Instruction 17.5 (Copyright Infringement—Elements—Ownership and Copying).

 Facts are not original and, therefore, are non-copyrightable.
 See Feist, 499 U.S. at 344 (“[T]here can be no valid copyright in facts.”).
 But a compilation of facts may be entitled to copyright protection if the author’s arrangement or selection of those facts is original.
-See id. at 348-49; CDN, 197 F.3d at 1259; see also Instructions 17.10 (Copyright Interests—Authors of Collective Works), 17.16 (Compilation).
+See id. at 348-49; CDN, Inc., 197 F.3d at 1259; see also Instructions 17.10 (Copyright Interests—Authors of Collective Works), 17.16 (Compilation).

 Revised Dec.
 2023